Master gunner: United Kingdom

 In the British Army's Royal Artillery master gunners are experts in the technical aspects of gunnery.
 They fill advisory rather than command posts.
 The appointment is split into two classes: Master gunners 2nd and 1st class, both holding the rank of warrant officer class 1.
 Formerly there was also an appointment of master gunner 3rd class, who held the rank of warrant officer class 2.
-The appointment of master gunner should not be confused with that of Master Gunner, St James's Park, who is the ceremonial head of the Royal Regiment of Artillery.
+The appointment of master gunner is unrelated to that of Master Gunner, St James's Park, the ceremonial head of the Royal Regiment of Artillery.

 Historical usage

 The title of master gunner was in use from at least the fourteenth century for the person commanding a team of gunners and directing the use and upkeep of one or more guns.
 The term gradually fell out of use on board ship (where the term 'gunner' took its place), and in the field (where the command structure of artillery trains took precedence).
 It remained in use, however, in coastal fortifications, from the time of Henry VIII through to 1956 when Britain's coastal artillery network was disbanded.

-Initially, master gunners had executive command of their guns in times of battle, but this responsibility ceased when commissioned Artillery officers began to be appointed to coastal forts and garrisons.
+Initially, master gunners had executive command of their guns in times of battle, but this responsibility ceased when commissioned artillery officers began to be appointed to coastal forts and garrisons.
 Thereafter, the artillerymen took charge of aiming and firing the guns; but within each fortification, the master gunner retained responsibility for gun maintenance and preparation, and for the safe storage and supply of ammunition.
 They were also responsible for firing gun salutes, and other routine tasks.
-To carry out these duties, each master gunner had to recruit a team of 'district gunners' to serve under them: in the 18th and 19th centuries detachments of 'invalids' (usually war-wounded artillerymen) often fulfilled this task; otherwise, the master gunner would have to try to recruit regular artillery from a nearby garrison (or else local militiamen, volunteers or even civilians might be seconded).
+To carry out these duties, each master gunner had to recruit a team of 'district gunners' to serve under them: in the 18th and 19th centuries, detachments of 'invalids' (usually war-wounded artillerymen) often fulfilled this task; otherwise, the master gunner would have to try to recruit regular artillery from a nearby garrison (or else local militiamen, volunteers or even civilians might be seconded).
 A list of 1824 records 59 master gunners at separate stations around the coast of the British Isles, and 90 'invalids' assisting them.
 (The number of invalid artillery was set to increase, to 450 by 1859.)
 It is noted that every master gunner listed had served a minimum of sixteen years in the Royal Artillery prior to being appointed to that position.